otfried/ipe/_sources/30_objects.rst.txt

 object.
 This converts all the text objects in your document at once, and Ipe will display a correct rendition of the text afterwards.

+Most Ipe users turn on *Automatically run Latex* in the *File* menu.
+If this is activated, Ipe will run Latex in *most* situations where a text object or a style has changed and the text representation needs to be updated.
+There are some exceptions, for instance undo and redo---just press :kbd:`Ctrl-L` to run Latex manually.

 If the Latex conversion process results in errors, Ipe will automatically show you the log file created by the Latex run.
 If you cannot figure out the problem, look in :ref:`the section on